THargreaves/into-the-tidyverse/resources/session_two/session_two_presentation.md

 * R4DS now spends a dozen or so pages discussing how to control the parsing of column types
 * This is worth a read if you're interested but I will summarise the main points in a few slides

-* `readr` uses a heuristic to figure out the type of each column form the first 1000 rows
+* `readr` uses a heuristic to figure out the type of each column from the first 1000 rows
 * This means that it can sometimes get these wrong
 * In this case, it is worth re-importing but with column types specified manually
 * The most common issues are integers being read as *doubles*, factors (categorical variables) being read as strings, or dates being read as strings